 To have your UK educational certificates legalised, follow the guidance on the British Council website.

 Legalisation of signatures on apostilled documents issued in British overseas territories and non-represented Commonwealth countries for use in the United Arab Emirates.

-As From the 1st October 2013, all apostilled documents issued in all British overseas territories will be legalised by the Legalisation Office in the UK.
+All apostilled documents issued in British overseas territories are legalised by the Legalisation Office in the UK.
 These countries are: